snakajima/remoteio/README.md

 #### Start the Chat Server

-$ cd nodejs
+- $ cd nodejs
-$ npm install # only for the very first time
+- $ npm install *# only for the very first time*
-$ node index.js
+- $ node index.js

 #### Web client

 - open http://localhost:8080 in one browser
-- open http://localhost:8080/html/indexB.html in another browser
+- open http://localhost:8080/html/indexB.html in another browser (optional)

 #### iOS client

 - open ios/remoteio/remoteio.xcodeproj in Xcode
 - build & run it on a simulator
+- select "Lobby" from the main menu
+- select "Main" from the scene list
+- tap the "Devices" button to see the GUIDs from those web pages
+- tap the "Lobby" button to go back to the previous page
+- select "Demo 1".
+Each browser will navigate to Demo 1 (or Demo 1B) page

 ## Chat Server (chatrooms.js)